Vijay-Hozo/Event-Management-System/README.md

 - Organizer can create and schedule an event.
 - Organizer can update or edit event information.
 - Organizers can use the system to scan tickets and facilitate event check-ins.
-- Organizers can manage attendee information for effective event coordination
+- Organizers can manage attendee information for effective event coordination.

 **The features that are available to the Attendees are :**